Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches: Introduction

 The flow of granular materials through hoppers shows interesting features.
 In rigid systems, clogs occur permanently if the cross-section width shrinks to less than 5 times the particle diameter ($w/d<5$) \cite{mankoc2009role,zuriguel2005jamming}.
 For deformable particles, such as soft hydrogels \cite{nikoumanesh2023effect, nikoumanesh2024elucidating}, flow continues without permanent stoppages when the outlet size is wider than twice the particle diameter ($w/d\sim2$) \cite{alborzi2022soft, harth2020intermittent}.
 Among different factors that influence clogging are particle softness \cite{ashour2017silo}, size \cite{zhao2019study}, shape \cite{hafez2021effect}, surface friction, polydispersity \cite{pournin2007influence}, channel geometry \cite{lopez2019effect}, and driving pressure \cite{souzy2022role}.
 As reported previously, rigid grains generally drain faster than soft ones, showing no interruptions unless permanently clogged \cite{harth2020intermittent}.
 In contrast, soft particles flow slower and are less prone to clogging permanently.
-This concept is usually referred to as \textit{Faster-is-slower} in granular flows \cite{gago2013faster} and is also observed in everyday situations like evacuation of people through a doorway \cite{al2024faster}.
-However, particles can also tend to form unstable clogs that disrupt spontaneously, followed by an \textit{Avalanche} \cite{pudasaini2007avalanche}.
+Particles can also form unstable clogs that disrupt spontaneously, followed by an \textit{Avalanche} \cite{pudasaini2007avalanche}.
 Avalanches can occur either spontaneously \cite{rajchenbach2005rheology} or due to external forces \cite{swisher2014flow}.
 In the context of geophysical flows, the study of avalanches, including snow avalanches, is crucial due to their significant natural hazards.
 When dealing with avalanches, it is important to consider the characteristics of the particles, such as size, shape, deformability, and friction, along with flow conditions like pressure and velocity profiles \cite{pudasaini2007avalanche}.

 In rigid systems, intermittency is mostly present when an external force other than gravity is applied.
 In a study of rigid particle discharge from a gently vibrated vertical silo \cite{mankoc2009role}, clogging probability decreases through two mechanisms when vibration is present: preventing the formation of arches and breaking the formed arches.
 From a bivariate probability distribution describing the time gaps between particle exits, $\Delta t$, with and without vibrations, it is shown that vibrations mostly encourage the disruption of arches rather than affecting the probability of their formation.
 Wider arches are less stable against weak perturbations.
 Additionally, avalanche size $S$, defined as the number of particles that fall between two consecutive arrests, increases when the silo is vibrated.
 In another study \cite{zuriguel2005jamming}, avalanches were investigated during the discharge of hard grains in a rectangular silo, with clogs disrupted using external pressurized airflow.
 The avalanche size distribution shows two distinct behaviors: the number of smaller avalanches than a mode increases with increasing $S$, followed by an exponential decay for larger $S$ values.
 The mean avalanche size $\left<S\right>$ increases with the opening radius until diverging at a critical radius $R_c\simeq$4.94, beyond which clogging never occurs.